yushiangfu/study-notes/04-a-driver.md

 ## <a name="system-startup"></a> System Startup

+Except for interrupt controllers and disabled components, the kernel registers the remaining devices, and here's how they are handled:

+1. Traverse each driver and attempt to find a match.
+2. If found, the driver starts probing, initializing the infrastructure by throwing together properties, irq number, and iomem fed from the node.

+Later, when drivers register to the framework, it similarly goes through the devices to find the soul mate and set up.
+Registration sequence doesn't matter, and the net result is that some matched drivers further prepare the character and block device interfaces.

 ```
 [    0.000000] Booting Linux on physical CPU 0x0
 [    0.000000] Linux version 5.15.69-gaae649813251-dirty (bobfu@bobfu-Vostro-5402) (arm-linux-gnueabi-gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0, GNU ld (GNU Binutils for Ubuntu) 2.38) #4 SMP Wed Oct 26 23:47:31 PDT 2022